Enhanced Contour Tracking: a Time-Varying Internal Model Principle-Based Approach: Simulation and experimental study

 \section{Simulation and experimental study}

-In this section, numerous simulation and experiments are conducted to validate the proposed TV-IMCC methodology.
-The experiments are executed on an XY servo stage shown in Fig.~\ref{stage}, which is a subsystem of a galvanometer-stage synchronized motion system.
-Its frequency response is shown in Fig.~\ref{fr}, and the discrete model dynamics of the two axes (master: $X_1$; slave: $X_2$) are listed in~(\ref{expx1}) and~(\ref{expx2}) with the sampling rate $10$kHz as follows
+In this section, numerous simulations and experiments are conducted to validate the proposed TV-IMCC methodology.
+We start from the biaxial contours tracked by the XY servo stage shown in Fig.~\ref{stage}.
+The discrete model of the two axes (master: $X_1$; slave: $X_2$) is identified with sampling rate $1$kHz.
+The parameters of the master axis model $(G_1,H_1,C_1)$ and the slave axis model $(G_2,H_2,C_2)$ are identified as follows